OddsSeeker.com, like many internet media publications, runs on funding from our advertising partners.

 Another online horse race betting platform is TVG.
 This site is operated in states where online horse betting is legal.

-TVG is offering new players a risk-free bet of up to $300!
+TVG is offering new players a bet of up to $300!
 Simply use the OddsSeeker link to head over to the site and claim your welcome bonus.

 This online betting platform is not legal for residents of Alaska, Arizona, District of Columbia, Georgia, Hawaii, Mississippi, Missouri, Nevada, New Jersey, North Carolina, South Carolina, Texas, and Utah.